malaybaku/VMagicMirror/docs/langs/_english/docs/face.md

 `Track Face`: Choose WebCam to use face tracking feature.
 Available in Streaming tab.

-`High Power Mode`: Get more robust face tracking result, while getting higher CPU load.
-Available from v1.7.0.

 `Auto blink during face tracking`: Checked by default, and by turn off it, the avatar blinks based on image processing.
+This option has effects when `Web Camera (Lite)` tracking is selected in `Face Tracking` tab on control panel.

 `Enable forward / backward motion`: Check to see horizontal forward / backward motion.

 `Disable Horizontal Flip`: Check to disable horizontal flip of motion.
 After changing this option press `Calibrate position` to calibrate.

-`Calibrate Position`: Press to calibrate the position by current user position captured by web camera.

 `Voice based motion when webcam not used`: When image based head tracking is not used, avatar moves automatically by voice input.